TheSledgeHammer/Java-Data-Structures-Algorithms/README.md

 #### Maps:
 * CircularDoublyLinkedMap: A Map implementation of a CircularDoublyLinkedList.
 Near exactly same as CircularDoublyLinkedList but with a key-value pair.

+#### Tables: Structure is based of Google Gauva's Tables
+* CircularDoublyLinkedTable: A Table implementation of a CircularDoublyLinkedList.
+Similar to CircularDoublyLinkedList but with a row-column-value triplet.

 #### Trees:
 * BinaryTree
 * TernaryTree